 President, Jo Todd

 Jo is the founding director of the Healing Alliance.
-She holds a PhD in Depth Psychology from Pacifica Graduate Institute as well as M.A. in Human Services, focused on counseling from St. Edwards University, and an undergraduate degree in addiction services.
-She works with individuals and groups in her private practice as well as in corporate, private, non-profit, and governmental settings.
-She is coordinator for Pacifica Graduate Institute Alumni Association’s Regional Coordinators, and a member of their Board of Directors.
+She holds a PhD in Depth Psychology from Pacifica Graduate Institute, as well as M.A. in Human Services, focused on counseling from St. Edwards University.
+Her undergraduate degree is in addiction services.
+Jo works with individuals and groups in her private practice as well as in corporate, non-profit, and governmental settings.
+She organizes Pacifica Graduate Institute Alumni Association’s Regional Coordinators, and is a member of their Board of Directors.

 Treasurer, Don Switlick

 Founder of Austin IONS, the local community group of the Institute Of Noetic Sciences.
 Don is also active among such local consciousness groups as the Anomaly Archives, the Jung Society of Austin, Omega at The Crossings and elsewhere.

 Michelle John, PhD, LPC is a licensed psychotherapist specializing in individual & couples therapy using Somatic Experiencing, psychodynamically oriented, creative therapeutic approaches to the client process.
 Dr. John maintains a private practice in Austin, Texas.
 In addition to being a therapist, Dr. John also full time faculty at The Art Institute of Austin teaching a variety of courses including psychology and career development.
 As an professional artist in mixed media, MOJO by Dr. John, has been featured as part of the Up Collective gallery and she has plans to expand her artistic endeavors to include galleries in Austin, Texas and Anchorage, Alaska.